UPPMAX/HPC-python/docs/day3/pandas.rst

     print('\n',df.memory_usage())
     print('\n Compare: \n',df.memory_usage(deep=True))

-.. admonition:: "Selection and Preprocessing Cheatsheet"
+.. admonition:: "Data Selection and Preprocessing Cheatsheet"
    :collapsible:

    Below is a table of the syntax for how to select or assign different subsets or cross-sections of a DataFrame. `The complete guide, including how to select data by conditions, can be found at this link. <https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html>`__